-NOTE.-"The entertainment was given in honor of Jesus, and He did not hesitate to
+Note.-"The entertainment was given in honor of Jesus, and He did not hesitate to accept the courtesy...

-"Every man according as he purposeth in his heart, so let him give; not grudgingly, or of necessity: for God loveth a cheerful giver."
-2 Corinthians 9:7, accept the courtesy. . .
 Jesus sat as an honored guest at the table of the publicans, by His sympathy and social kindliness showing that He recognized the dignity of humanity; and men longed to become worthy of His confidence."-The Desire of Ages, page 274.

-10. In whose home was Jesus a frequent guest?
+10. Whose home did Jesus at times visit?
 Luke 10:38-42; John 11:1-6, 21, 34-36.

-Nore.-"What a busy life He led!
-Day by day He might have been seen entering the humble abodes of want and sorrow, speaking hope to the downcast, and peace to the distressed.
-Gracious, tenderhearted, pitiful, He went about lifting up the bowed-down and comforting the sorrowful.
+Note.-"What a busy life He led!
+Day by day He might have been seen entering the humble abodes of want and sorrow, speaking hope to the downcast and peace to the distressed.
+Gracious, tenderhearted, pitiful, He went about lifting up the boweddown and comforting the sorrowful.
 Wherever He went, He carried blessing.